-“We [Canada] are already a trusted, safe, sustainable healthy food brand globally,” Campbell adds.
+“We’re already a trusted, safe, sustainable healthy food brand globally,” Campbell adds.
 “Blockchain implementation provides us with a way that we can validate or certify that our food adheres to the standards people have come to expect from Canadian food products.”

 Machines provide data

 With blockchain adoption will come greater degrees of automated data collection, Campbell predicts.
-He foresees real-time data from combines, drones and robotic milkers uploading to the ledger.
+He foresees real-time data from combines, drones and robotic-milkers uploading to the ledger.